UWSEDS/homework-2-python-functions-and-modules-Anthony2018/readme.txt

 README:
-sthe test.py import the function.py as module to test it.
+the function.py finishes the hw the test.py import the function.py as module to test it.